Top 10 Best Irish Boxers Of All Time

 Many believed his heated, emotional response was fair, given how much he dominated his fight against Vladimir Nikitin.
 However, the judges denied him a victory on the scorecards.
 This was the catalyst for Conlan turning professional.
 After chalking up 16 wins, he lost in the final minutes of the 12th round against Leigh Wood for the WBA title in what many believe was the 2022 Fight Of The Year.

 Conlan looked like he had it in the bag, dominating the first few rounds and scoring a heavy knockdown in the first.
-However, a dubious knockdown in the 11th round, meant he had to slug it out with the much bigger puncher in the final Three minutes.
-The knockdown looked like a slip and it forced him to abandon his game plan.
-Conland was knocked out of the ring in a fantastic bout for the neutral.
+However, a dubious knockdown in the 11th round meant he had to slug it out with the much bigger puncher in the final three minutes.
+The knockdown looked like a slip, and it forced him to abandon his game plan.
+Conlan was knocked out of the ring in a fantastic bout for the neutral.
 His amateur career undoubtedly makes him one of the best Irish boxers in recent memory.

 7. Wayne McCullough